Luizmontagner/Atlas-Gym/README.md

 #### Lighthouse

 * **Bug**
     The website perfomance is bad because of the images.

 * **Fix**
     Fisrt I tried to remove the images from the folder and add direct links but it didn't work.
     Now I replaced the PGN images for JPEG images.

 * **Verdict**
     The perfomance test has improved.

 #### Navbar

 * **Bug**

-The navbar is superimposing the hero image.
+    The navbar is superimposing the hero image in mobile screens.

 * **Fix**

+    I have added padding-top to the body.

 * **Verdict**

+    The hero image is showing perfectly on all devices.

 [Back to Top](#table-of-contents)
 <a></a>